 - The PD/PI's research is funded primarily through support to other investigators (mentored fellowships such as NIH F31 or F32 Fellowships or NSF Graduate Research Fellowships do not preclude eligibility).

-- The PD/PI, according to institutional policy, cannot apply for an NIH R01 grant without special waiver or exemption from the institution.
+- The PD/PI, according to institutional policy, cannot apply for an NIH R01 grant without a special waiver or exemption from the institution.

 Though PDs/PIs must not be functionally independent at the time of application submission, they may become functionally independent prior to time of award and still retain eligibility for the award.

-Prospective PDs/PIs should contact appropriate institutional leaders to seek an appointment in an independent research position.
+Prospective PDs/PIs should contact appropriate institutional leaders to seek an appointment to an independent research position.
 Alternatively, institutions may actively recruit eligible junior scientists to apply for support through this program.
 In either case, the institution is expected to provide substantial support for the junior scientist, as detailed below.
 To foster independence, PDs/PIs may benefit from being hosted by an institution at which they have not previously studied or trained.

 Awards will be for up to $250,000 in direct costs per year, plus applicable Facilities and Administrative (F&A) costs.